WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

 We can bridge this synchrony gap by bracketing the exported `update_state` function and the imported `compute_delta` function using a common `suspender` and wrapping the functions.

-The `suspender.returnPromiseOnSuspend` function takes a function as argument – in this case `update_state` – and wraps it into a new function; which will be the function actually used by JavaScript code.
-The new function invokes the wrapped function: calls it with the same arguments and returns the same results.
+The `suspender.returnPromiseOnSuspend` function takes a function as argument—in this case `update_state`—and wraps it into a new function, which will be the function actually used by JavaScript code.
+The new function invokes the wrapped function, i.e. calls it with the same arguments and returns the same results.
 The difference shows up if the inner function ever suspends.

 The `suspender.suspendOnReturnedPromise` function also takes a function as argument: – `compute_delta` which was the original imported function.
 When it is called, the wrapped function calls `compute_delta` and inspects the returned result.
 If that result is a `Promise` then, instead of returning that `Promise` to the WebAssembly module, suspends the computation instead and `update_state` will return with an updated `Promise`.